k3sero/k3sero.github.io/_posts/2025-04-14-Randsomware-Hospital-THCON2025.md

 ### Enunciado

 "You wake up this morning, called by the CISO of THCity Hospital, and check his emails.
 Trouble!
-Last night, the hospital was the victim of an attack, and ransomware was deployed on all the hospital's machines.
+Last night, the hospital was the victim of an attack, and blackmail program was deployed on all the hospital's machines.
 Your goal now is to find out who could have done this, why, how, and where to find the criminals.
 You need to find the most important files and find a clue as to the attacker's name!

 Flag Format: THC{Name_Surname}.
 Example if the attacker is called "William Gibson" : THC{William_Gibson}